irql-notlessorequal/tf2ware-classic/README.md

 - [x] Bring back the "cute little spycrab"
 - [x] Fix assorted issues with "!activator" (i.e. Kamikaze microgame)
 - [ ] Rewrite the codebase, dropping the spaghetti code of the past.
+- [ ] Move to a different map with additional fixes. (tf2ware_classic)
+- [ ] Mitigate player collisions with more than 24 players.
 - [ ] Fix the gamemode misbehaving when loading in the map.
 - [ ] Fix the flood microgame killing you twice at higher speeds.